Diversity-Preserved Distribution Matching Distillation for Fast Visual Synthesis: Subjective User Study

-We conduct a controlled user study to evaluate both \textbf{sample diversity} and \textbf{image quality} of different distillation methods.
-We randomly select $50$ text prompts and recruit $10$ participants with prior experience in evaluating image generation results.
-For each prompt, images generated by two methods under identical text conditioning and random seed settings are presented side by side in randomized order.
+We conduct a controlled subjective user study to complement the quantitative results.
+We randomly sample $50$ prompts and recruit $10$ participants with experience evaluating image-generation results.
+For each prompt, outputs from two methods are shown side by side in randomized spatial order under the same text condition and random-seed protocol.

-Participants are asked to perform pairwise comparisons along two criteria: (1) Diversity, focusing on variations in global structure, composition, and semantic attributes across multiple samples generated from the same prompt; and (2) Image quality, reflecting visual fidelity, realism, and overall perceptual quality of the generated images.
-No additional guidance is provided beyond these criteria to avoid bias.
+Participants compare the two methods along two criteria: sample diversity and image quality.
+Diversity emphasizes variation in overall composition, global and local structure, and semantic attributes across multiple samples from the same prompt.
+Image quality focuses on semantic and statistical fidelity and naturalness.
+Results are aggregated as pairwise win rates over all prompts and participants.

-The final results are reported as win rates aggregated over all prompts and users.
-As shown in \autoref{fig:supp_user_study}, \textbf{DP-DMD} is consistently preferred over DMD~\cite{yin2024improved}, DMD-LPIPS, and DMD-GAN, showing substantial improvements in diversity while maintaining competitive or superior image quality.
-These results indicate that the proposed role-separated distillation effectively mitigates \textit{mode collapse} without sacrificing perceptual quality.
+As shown in \autoref{fig:supp_user_study}, DP-DMD is preferred over DMD~\cite{yin2024improved}, DMD-LPIPS, and DMD-GAN in sample diversity, while maintaining competitive or superior image quality.
+These results support the central claim that role-separated distillation mitigates diversity collapse at no perceptual cost.